JennifferLockwood/test_plan_template/IEEE_829_test_plan_template.md

 What are the Completion criteria for this plan?
 This is a critical aspect of any test plan and should be appropriate to the level of the plan.

-<li>At the Unit test level this could be items such as:
+<li>* At the Unit test level this could be items such as:
- <li>All test cases completed.</li>
+ <li> - All test cases completed.</li>
- <li>A specified percentage of cases completed with a percentage containing
+ <li> - A specified percentage of cases completed with a percentage containing
  some number of minor defects.</li>
- <li>Code coverage tool indicates all code covered.</li>
+ <li> - Code coverage tool indicates all code covered.</li>

 </li>
-<li>At the Master test plan level this could be items such as:
+<li>* At the Master test plan level this could be items such as:
- <li>All lower level plans completed.</li>
+ <li> - All lower level plans completed.</li>
- <li>A specified number of plans completed without errors and a percentage
+ <li> - A specified number of plans completed without errors and a percentage
  with minor defects.</li>

 </li>